 The amounts of self-insurance change from time to time based on measurement dates, policy expiration dates, and claim type.
-For 2021 through 2023, we were self-insured for \$500,000 per occurrence as well as subject to coverage-layer-specific, aggregated reimbursement limits of covered excess claims for personal injury and property damage.
+For 2022 through 2024, we were self-insured for \$500,000 per occurrence as well as subject to coverage-layer-specific, aggregated reimbursement limits of covered excess claims for personal injury and property damage.
 We were fully insured for workers' compensation claims for nearly all states.
-We have policies in place for 2024 with substantially the same terms as our 2023 policies for personal injury, property damage, workers' compensation, and cargo loss or damage.
+We have policies in place for 2025 with substantially the same terms as our 2024 policies for personal injury, property damage, workers' compensation, and cargo loss or damage.

 Our claims accrual policy for all self-insured claims is to recognize a liability at the time of the incident based on our analysis of the nature and severity of the claims and analyses provided by third-party claims administrators, as well as legal, economic, and regulatory factors.
 Our safety and claims personnel work directly with representatives from the insurance companies to continually update the estimated cost of each claim.
 The ultimate cost of a claim develops over time as additional information regarding the nature, timing, and extent of damages claimed becomes available.
 Accordingly, we use an actuarial method to develop current claim information to derive an estimate of our ultimate personal injury and property damage claim liability.
 This process involves the use of expected loss rates, loss-development factors based on our historical claims experience, claim frequencies and severity, and contractual premium adjustment factors, if applicable.
 In doing so, the recorded liability considers future claims growth and provides a reserve for incurred-but-not-reported claims.
 We do not discount our estimated losses.
-At December 31, 2023 and 2022, we had an accrual of approximately \$523 million and \$427 million, respectively, for estimated claims, which are recorded in claims accruals in our Consolidated Balance Sheets.
+At December 31, 2024 and 2023, we had current accruals of approximately \$232 million and \$196 million, respectively, and longterm accruals of approximately \$369 million and \$327 million, respectively, for estimated claims, which are recorded in claims accruals and long-term claims accruals in our Consolidated Balance Sheets.
 A significant increase in the volume of claims or amount of settlements exceeding our coverage-layer specific, aggregated reimbursement limits could result in significant increase in our estimated liability for claims in future periods.
 In addition, we record receivables for amounts expected to be reimbursed for payments made in excess of self-insurance levels on covered claims.
-At December 31, 2023 and 2022, we have recorded \$493 million and \$374 million, respectively, of expected reimbursement for covered excess claims, other insurance deposits, and prepaid insurance premiums.
-Of these total asset balances, \$276 million and \$198 million have been included in other receivables, with the remaining balance included in prepaid expenses and other current assets in our Consolidated Balance Sheets at December 31, 2023 and 2022, respectively.
+At December 31, 2024 and 2023, we have recorded \$429 million and \$493 million, respectively, of expected reimbursement for covered excess claims, other insurance deposits, and prepaid insurance premiums.
+Of these total asset balances, \$116 million and \$102 million have been included in other receivables, \$121 million and \$217 million in prepaid expenses and other current assets, and \$192 million and \$174 million in other assets in our Consolidated Balance Sheets at December 31, 2024 and 2023, respectively.